sebdills/DH150-Assignment-1-Sebastien-Dills/README.md

 ### Depop.com

-Markup : 1.
-A numbered list
+1. A numbered list
  1. A nested numbered list
  2. Which is numbered
 2. Which is numbered Depop is a digital marketplace that advertises itself on being a sustainable way to buy used and vintage clothes online.

 1. Visibility of system status
   Keeping users informed about what is going on.
 Each action should have an idication giving either an error or confirmation that the intended action is happening.